Kiss from a Rose: Background

 "Kiss from a Rose" was written in 1987, several years prior to the release of Seal's eponymous debut album from 1991.
 After writing the song, Seal felt "embarrassed by it" and "threw the tape in the corner".
 Seal did not present it to producer Trevor Horn until the recording sessions for Seal II.
 In 2015, Seal said of the song: "To be honest, I was never really that proud of it, though I like what Trevor did with the recording.
 He turned that tape from my corner into another 8 million record sales and my name became a household name".

 "Kiss from a Rose" was the second single taken from the Batman Forever film soundtrack, and topped the US Billboard Hot 100 for one week in August 1995.
 It also went to number four on the UK Singles Chart, where it had originally reached number 20 in 1994.
-It also was nominated for the MTV Movie Award for Best Song from a Movie in 1996.
+It was also nominated for the MTV Movie Award for Best Song from a Movie in 1996.

 Seal talked about the long, strange journey that the song went through on The Brian McKnight Show season finale that aired 30 May 2010.
 He described how the song initially dropped out of the charts shortly after its release.
 Joel Schumacher subsequently called Seal, and requested use of the song to play over a love scene between the characters played by Nicole Kidman and Val Kilmer in Batman Forever.